Where to Stay in Cambria, CA: Captain's Cove Inn Review

-When we decided to overnight in Cambria during our California Central Coast road-trip, we had a hard time picking which part of the city to stay in.
+When we decided to stay in Cambria during our California Central Coast road-trip, we had a hard time picking which area of the city to spend the night in.
 For a teeny, tiny town like Cambria (population 6,000), that sounds silly to say, but there were in fact two distinct options.
 We could either choose a darling bed-and-breakfast on the walkable Main Street, or one of the boutique lodgings along the oceanfront.
 I’m glad I deferred to my husband on this one, because he confirmed my heart’s desire, which was to be on the water — always a good choice!
 And lucky for us, we found a property well under budget that was seriously one of the cutest places we’ve ever booked.

 I’ve mentioned before that we like small hotels, but don’t have the best track record when it comes to chatty innkeepers.
 I’m pleased to say, Captain’s Cove Inn provided an excellent combination of friendliness and privacy.
 The small-town vibes are strong here.
 When we asked for dining recommendations, the owner pointed us to a binder that detailed every local restaurant, and then proceeded to print out a map and bring it to our room a few minutes later.
 It’s sweet touches like these (and the free fresh pastries in our room) that make us want to return to these places over and over.
 Read on for three reasons to swoon over Cambria and Captain’s Cove Inn.